dedis/popstellar/docs/messageData.md

 ## Initiating a connection (federation#init)
-This message is used to let a server know to initiate a connection with a remote server.
+This message from Alice instructs her server to initiate a connection with Bob's server.

-It contains the necessary connection details, and a challenge which the remote party will expect to receive and the server will use to authenticate himself.
+It contains the necessary connection details, and a challenge which Bob's server will expect to receive and Alice's server will use to authenticate itself.
 <details>
 <summary>
 💡 See an example